slow periods in busienss

 6 Hidden Costs of Invoice Factoring Reduce Benefits and Drive Up Cost

-1. Add-On or Administration Fees
+1. Add-on or Administration Fees

 Any add-on cost drives up the real cost of invoice factoring.
 Some of the other hidden fees factoring companies might tack on include things like: